 Today, life is very different.
 In our current neighborhood, we know people who take a Disney vacation every year.
 Fortunately, most of our immediate neighbors keep things pretty real, but we don’t have to wander too many streets over before we see various displays of conspicuous consumption.

 And let’s face it, our entire American culture is a consumer culture.
-Whether in our neighborhood, at our workplace, or on TV, we regularly see people who are living a life that’s materially bigger than ours, and if we’re not careful, it can have an impact on our finances and our happiness.
+Whether in our neighborhood, at our workplace, or online, we regularly see people who are living a life that’s materially bigger than ours, and if we’re not careful, it can have an impact on our finances and our happiness.
 Here’s Juliet Schor again:

 It may be as simple as the fact that exposure to their latest ‘lifestyle upgrade’ plants the seed in our own mind that we must have it, too—whether it be a European vacation, this year’s fashion statement, or piano lessons for the children.